Ledengary/Calculator-avr/README.md

 # Calculator in AVR
 In this project, I have developed a calculator in AVR.
-By connecting AVR code to Proteus you get a grphical interface of the calculator which support all basic math operations.
+By connecting AVR code to Proteus you get a graphical interface of the calculator which support all basic math operations.